bigfix/developer.bigfix.com/site/pages/relevance/guide/basics/numbers.md

 title: Arithmetic Operations
 ---

 Integers are numbers (0-9) without a decimal place.
 Integers are not wrapped in quotes.
-We can write a relevance query whose answer is a number
+You can write a relevance query whose answer is a number
 {% qna %}
 Q: 6000
 A: 6000
 {% endqna %}

 ## Simple Operators
 The normal operators you'd expect to be able to use with numbers work in the Relevance Language.
-Addition and multiplication are valid operations for integers so this works.
+These are a few samples:

 {% qna %}
 Q: (8+3)*6
 A: 66
 {% endqna %}

-However, plus and times are not valid operations for strings so this does not work.

-The other thing we will notice right away is that you can't mix strings and integers:
+Operations are run in sequence from left to right, ensure you use parentheses to group operations that must be run before others.

+Pay attention to not mix strings and integers, for example:

 {% qna %}
 Q: ("8" + "3") * 6
-E: The operator "times" is not defined.
-{% endqna %}

-Besides, how would you multiply two strings together anyway?!
-You might be asking, why can't I add strings together?

-{% qna %}
-Q: "8" + "3"
 E: The operator "plus" is not defined.
 {% endqna %}

-The answer is that combining strings is not called, "adding", it's "concatenating" and the operator is, "&"
+This happens because "8" and "3" are strings and the **+** symbol is not a valid operator for strings.
+To *add strings* or *create time ranges*, use the [Concatenation](./concatenations.html) and the *&* symbol.

 {% qna %}
 Q: "8" & "3"
 A: 83
+{% endqna %}

+You can ue arithmetic operators also with data types, for example:

+{% qna %}
+Q: 36*month/2
+A: 1 year, 6 months
+{% endqna %}

+{% qna %}
+Q: december - current month
+A: 3 months
 {% endqna %}